-I headed for a well-reviewed steak house Texas de Brazil this is a Brazilian style cooked meat paradise.
+I headed for a well-reviewed steak house Texas de Brazil this is a Brazilian-style cooked meat paradise.
 One of the locations where they bring cooked meats around and cut off or slide of the meats of you chose while you combine that with sides from great buffet style bars.

 The meat list was insane.
 There was just about every kind of meat you can imagine.
 Everything that made it to my mouth and stomach was well received and tasted wonderful.
 The few places like this near me in Virginia have not lasted long.
 They are a giant hit at first but eating mass quantities of meat is not a weekly thing for most, so you have to have enough of a local market to support this style of restaurant.
 Texas de Brazil was well run and the quality was high so it could certainly make it.

-After almost an hour in meat heaven I was done.
+After almost an hour in meat heaven, I was done.
 I felt like I had taken on one of those crazy eating challenges you see on cable TV.
 But I was a happy man.
 My inner beast was calmed and I did not feel like I needed to go found my own ranch now.

 Day Three Hot Air Balloon Ride

-Near Carlsbad is Temecula, CA and the home of Skyrider Tours a hot air balloon company that offers flights.
-Now this is something you should do with a date for sure.
+Near Carlsbad are Temecula, CA, and the home of Skyrider Tours a hot air balloon company that offers flights.
+Now, this is something you should do with a date for sure.
 But I have never ridden more than 100 ft in a hot air balloon.
 When I was young I did go up in a hot air balloon that was tethered to the ground to just get a feel for being 100-200ft in the air.
 I wanted the full experience and it was one of those things I thought a couple would want to do that might benefit from hearing my two cents worth.

 That also may have just been my excuse to myself to go do this bucket list item.
 It also was a nice story to tell the pilot of why I was this poor lonely guy going up in a balloon.
 The closer I got to my flight the more self-conscious I became about going up solo.
 So, as I sometimes do I invited a stranger along on a whim.
-Talk about an odd pick up line.
+Talk about an odd pickup line.

 “Hey want to ride in a hot air balloon?”
-Well 25 years earlier I would use “hey want to go sailing” as a pick up line when I often would go sailing with a friend and his father during midweek sailing races in nearby Hampton Virginia.
+Well, 25 years earlier I would use “hey want to go sailing” as a pickup line when I often would go sailing with a friend and his father during midweek sailing races in nearby Hampton Virginia.
 Also, I was not really trying to pick someone up for a date, as much as save myself some embarrassment of going solo.
-This with the fringe benefit of treating someone to a new experience and also seeing things through their eyes.
+This is with the fringe benefit of treating someone to a new experience and also seeing things through their eyes.
 Long story short I asked two ladies and they politely avoided the topic as best they could.
 Well, there goes my illusions of having any game at all these days.

 They say 3rd time is a charm but literally on the doorstep of the adventure I found 2 younger ladies who were watching the balloons go up.
-They seemed to be day dreaming about going up so when I offered they looked at each other and then decided in an instant to go.
+They seemed to be daydreaming about going up so when I offered they looked at each other and then decided in an instant to go.
 I think it helped that there were two of them so, they felt safer going up with the stranger and the pilot into a balloon.